adellegia/09-MaAdelleGiaArbo-DataWrangling-data.table/README.md

 ### Session contents

-This session will introduce you to the modern data wrangling workflow with R and dplyr.
+This session will introduce you to the modern data wrangling workflow with data.table.
 Data wrangling is one of the core steps in the data science workflow. dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges, including the manipulation of datasets and variables.

 ### Main learning objectives